artsy/reaction/README.md

 ## Developing in Force

-Before you start, ensure dependencies of reaction are installed via `yarn --check-files` and that force is on the correct branch and up-to-date.
+_Before you start, you should ensure Force is on the right branch and up-to-date._

 Use yarn to kick off the force development process.